aMMokschaf/csvGeom/README.md

 | TE33_16 |  9.998925161491382 | 53.562204286604697 |      0 | Polygon | Attribut1 |
 | TE33_17 | 10.000765844571617 | 53.564714308986836 |      0 | Polygon | Attribut1 |

+### Output

-And the resulting geojson-file will contain this:
+The resulting GeoJSON-file will contain this:

 ```
 {